Gallery-of-Kaeon/Kaeon-FUSION/README.md

 We wrote our implementation of Kaeon FUSION in Java because we saw java as the most effective way to quickly and efficiently get it off the ground.
 However,
-an implementation of Kaeon FUSION can be written in any language and for any platform, as long as it conforms to the rules laid out in the documentation.
+an implementation of Kaeon FUSION can be written in any language and for any platform, as long as it conforms to the rules laid out in the specification.

 ### How often will Kaeon FUSION be updated?